We men ignore a lot of our health issues, but one health issue you should pay attention to is prostate problems.

 - Eat healthily.
 Eat plenty of fruit and veg that contain loads of natural antioxidants.
 They help your body fight cancer-causing oxidants

 - Excercise.
 Great for your entire body and mind.
-It releases tension, decreases stress.
+It releases tension, and decreases stress.
 It also keeps your hormone levels healthy and improves immune functionality.
 Mini resistance exercise is a great route to take.
 It’s basically strength training, it improves muscle strength and can decrease fatigue.
 Think of it as kegel exercise for your prostate.

 - Get frisky.
 You may have heard that too much masturbation or sex can increase your chances of getting prostate cancer, but this hasn’t been proven and much research is still going on into whether it has a positive or negative effect.
 So there’s no reason to stop your ‘Richard’ from getting some action.